NSS-Workshops/agentic-ai/src/sections/ai-fundamentals-cursor/03-prompt-engineering/index.md

 ## Common Context Mistakes to Avoid

 ### ❌ Too Much Irrelevant Information
-Don't dump your entire codebase.
-Include only what's relevant to the specific task.
+Avoid overwhelming the AI by dumping your entire codebase into the prompt.
+Instead, carefully select only the code, patterns, and context that directly relate to your specific task.
+Quality context is more valuable than quantity.

 ### ❌ Too Little Context
-"Fix this bug" without showing the code or error message isn't helpful.
+Requests like "Fix this bug" without showing the actual code or error message leave the AI guessing about your situation.
+Always provide enough context for the AI to understand both the problem and your environment.

 ### ❌ Outdated Context
-Make sure the code you're sharing is current and matches your actual implementation.
+Ensure the code you're sharing is current and matches your actual implementation.
+Using outdated examples can lead to solutions that don't work with your current setup or introduce compatibility issues.

 ### ❌ Missing Error Messages
-Always include the exact error message, not a paraphrase.
+Always include the exact error message you're encountering, not a paraphrase or summary.
+The specific wording, error codes, and stack traces provide crucial information for diagnosing and solving problems.

 ### ❌ Vague Requirements
-"Make it better" doesn't give the AI enough direction.
+Generic requests like "Make it better" don't give the AI enough direction to provide meaningful improvements.
+Be specific about what aspects you want to improve and what success looks like.

 ## Key Takeaways

-1. **Context is the difference** between generic and professional-grade AI assistance
-2. **Use the CONTEXT framework** to structure comprehensive prompts
-3. **Include relevant code, requirements, and constraints** in your prompts
-4. **Be specific about your tech stack** and existing patterns
-5. **Iterate and refine** - use follow-up prompts to improve results
-6. **Quality context leads to quality code** - invest time in good prompts
+Context transforms AI from a generic code generator into a professional development partner that understands your specific situation.
+The CONTEXT framework provides a systematic approach to structuring comprehensive prompts that include all the information the AI needs to deliver relevant, high-quality solutions.

+When crafting prompts, always include relevant code, requirements, and constraints that define your development environment and goals.
+Being specific about your tech stack and existing patterns ensures the AI's suggestions integrate seamlessly with your current implementation rather than requiring extensive modifications.

+Remember that prompt engineering is an iterative process—use follow-up prompts to refine and improve results as you work toward your ideal solution.
+The time you invest in creating quality context directly translates to receiving quality code that meets your professional standards and project requirements.

 ## Practice Assignment

 Choose a small feature from a current or practice project and:

-1. **Write a low-context prompt** and see what AI generates
-2. **Rewrite with high context** using the CONTEXT framework
-3. **Compare the results** - document the differences
-4. **Iterate with follow-up prompts** to refine the high-context result
-5. **Test the generated code** - does it work in your actual project?
+Start by writing a low-context prompt for your chosen feature and observe what the AI generates.
+Then rewrite the same request using the CONTEXT framework, providing comprehensive information about your project, requirements, and constraints.
+Compare the results by documenting the differences in code quality, relevance, and production-readiness between the two approaches.

+Continue the exercise by using follow-up prompts to refine the high-context result, demonstrating how iterative improvement works in practice.
+Finally, test the generated code in your actual project to verify that it integrates properly and meets your requirements.

-This exercise will help you internalize the importance of context and develop your prompt engineering skills.
+This hands-on exercise will help you internalize the importance of context and develop your prompt engineering skills through direct experience with the dramatic differences that quality context can make.

 In the next chapter, we'll explore how agentic AI tools can maintain context across longer conversations and projects, taking your AI-assisted development to the next level.